“App Store” Isn’t Generic, But Apple Can’t Enforce Its Purported Trademark in the Term–Apple v. Amazon

 When the opinion actually starts cooking, it breezily dismisses Amazon’s claim that “app store” is generic:

-The court does not agree with Amazon that the mark is purely generic, for the reasons argued by Apple
+The court does not agree with Amazon that the mark is purely generic, for the reasons argued

 The opinion next concludes that Amazon didn’t create a likelihood of consumer confusion by offering an “appstore.”
 The LOCC factors: